-Each September, Mason participates in the Great Southeast Shakeout Earthquake Drill.
+Each October, Mason participates in the Great Southeast Shakeout Earthquake Drill.
 This drill is designed to promote awareness of earthquake response procedures.
 This earthquake drill is announced via Mason Alert.
 Participation is voluntary, but all are encouraged to participate.
-Information on how to prepare for and respond to an earthquake is available in the Earthquake Preparation and Response Guide at <a href="encourage-encour
+Information on how to prepare for and respond to an earthquake is available in the Earthquake Preparation and Response Guide at ready.gmu.edu.